vbookshelf/Takkie-Translate-Offline/README.md

 - AI translation on a stick.
 - Double-click to install and run.
 - Supports 55 languages and regional variants (e.g., pt-BR vs. pt-PT or zh-Hant vs. zh-Hans).
-- Web based Flask app.
-But looks and feels like a native macOS application.
+- Web based Flask app that looks and feels like a native macOS application.
 - Your data never leaves your machine.
 Total privacy for sensitive work.
 - Bundles the AI model and all binary executables together with the app - including Ollama.
 - Only the first install requires an internet connection.